 Emergency Food Program

-Casa's Rural Initiative
+CdP's Rural Initiative

-Until recently, Casa de Peregrinos (Casa) carried out food distributions primarily in Las Cruces and only a couple of rural communities.
+Until recently, Casa de Peregrinos (CdP) carried out food distributions primarily in Las Cruces and only a couple of rural communities.
 But, through our expansion into rural Doña Ana County—one of the ten poorest in the nation—we’re now reaching out to several colonias and bringing food to many more county residents affected by the tough economic times lingering here.

 Begun in July of 2011, the Rural Food initiative now encompasses 12 communities, putting the project within range of 27 of Doña Ana’s 33 rural colonias.
 These 12 communities include Anthony, Berino, Chaparral, Del Cerro, Doña Ana, Hatch, La Mesa, Mesquite, Organ, Radium Springs, Rincón, and Tortugas.